Artist:

 Click on artwork to enlarge and for further details

-Daniel Freaker has been included in numerous solo and group exhibitions throughout the U.K., including: Between Us, solo exhibition, NoonPowell gallery, London (2022); Scenes We've all Seen, solo exhibition, Oxmarket Contemporary (2022); Affordable Art Fair, Hampstead, London (2022); Affordable Art Fair, Battersea, London, (2022); The Other Art Fair, London (2022); Codes of the Unconscious, The Holy Art Gallery, London, (2022); Objet D’Art, The Holy Art Gallery, London (2021); Aura, Holy Art, London (2021); Boredom is Not a Luxury, Craft Central, London (2021); Sussex Art Fair (2021); Geometric, Oxmarket Gallery Chichester (2017); Rewire, Guildhall Chichester, (2016); RITUAL, Oxmarket Gallery, Chichester (2016); Basis, Oxmarket Gallery, Chichester (2015); Book Arts, Saatchi Gallery Education Room (2013); Next, St. Bartholomews Chapel, Chichester (2013); Foundation Art & Design Celebration with Grayson Perry, The British Museum, London (2012).
-His practice has evolved in parallel with an academic career lecturing throughout the U.K. and internationally including, University of Bath; The British Museum, London; Dae Won University, Korea and The Meera Gallery, Pune, India.
+Royal Birmingham Society of Artists art Prize, group show, RBSA Gallery (2022)Bubble in the Grass, online group show, Janet Rady Fine Art (2022); Between Us, solo exhibition, NoonPowell gallery, London (2022); Scenes We've all Seen, solo exhibition, Oxmarket Contemporary (2022); Hampstead AAF, NoonPowell Gallery, London (2022); Battersea Autumn AAF, NoonPowell Gallery, London, (2022); The Other Art Fair, London (2022); Codes of the Unconscious, The Holy Art Gallery, London, (2022); Objet D’Art, The Holy Art Gallery, London (2021); Aura, Holy Art, London (2021); Boredom is Not a Luxury, Craft Central, London (2021); Sussex Art Fair (2021); Geometric, Oxmarket Gallery Chichester (2017); Rewire, Guildhall Chichester, (2016); RITUAL, Oxmarket Gallery, Chichester (2016); Basis, Oxmarket Gallery, Chichester (2015); Book Arts, Saatchi Gallery Education Room (2013); Next, St. Bartholomews Chapel, Chichester (2013); Foundation Art & Design Celebration with Grayson Perry, The British Museum, London (2012).